Get To Know The True Mirin: How Do You Use It?

 Exploring Mirin Substitutes and Mirin Sauce

-While mirin is a unique ingredient, there are times when you need to replace mirin with a substitute.
-Some common mirin substitutes include aji mirin, hon mirin, sweet marsala wine, white wine only, and a combination of sugar and water or corn syrup.
+While mirin is a unique ingredient, there are times when you need to replace it with a substitute.
+Some common mirin substitutes include aji mirin, dry sherry, sweet marsala wine, white wine, and vermouth.
 However, for those keen on authenticity, a true mirin is irreplaceable.
-For a deeper dive into the world of mirin, explore the range of products available at Bokksu Market.

 The Multifaceted Uses of Mirin in Japanese Cooking

 Mirin's sweet flavor beautifully contrasts with saltier sauces, especially those with soy sauce bases, such as teriyaki sauce.
 Its high sugar content acts as a tenderizer and imparts a glossy sheen to sauces, making it an excellent addition to marinades.
-From steaming foods like steamed glutinous rice with a splash of mirin to grilling fish topped with mirin-boshi, a sauce made of soy sauce, mirin, and a touch of sugar, the possibilities are endless.
+From steaming foods like steamed glutinous rice with a splash of hon mirin to grilling fish topped with mirin-boshi sauce (soy sauce, mirin, and sugar), the possibilities are endless.
 Whether you're whipping up sukiyaki, a simmered stew, or stir-frying udon, mirin is your go-to ingredient to elevate the dish.

 Beyond marinades, mirin has many other great uses.
 We've listed a few of them here: